 Our Personal Injury Solicitors are specialists in handling repetitive strain injury (RSI) claims for compensation.

-If you suffer from a work related repetitive strain injury, for example in your hand, wrist, shoulder or elbow, we may be able to help you claim compensation on a No Win, No Fee basis.
+If you suffer from a work related repetitive strain injury, for example in your hand, wrist, shoulder or elbow, contact us for a free consultation.
+Ask if we can deal with your case on a No Win, No Fee basis.

 We won’t confuse you with legal jargon.
 Instead, our friendly and approachable Solicitors will speak to you in plain English, and offer an open, honest and accessible service.